-The world has changed, and as such, employees expect a new type of leader.
+The world has changed, and employees expect a new type of leader.

 In the past, business owners could be quite dictatorial with employees.
-There was little competition, and and longevity with a company was critical for your resume.
-Employees were expendable, and if they didn't like the way things were done, they could be replaced.
+There was little competition, and longevity with a company was critical for your resume.
+Employees were expendable, and if they didn't like how things were done, they could be replaced.

-However, in today's business world, where competition is fierce, and employees are more knowledgeable, transferrable, and experienced, this type of leadership is no longer effective.
-Employees can easily go work for a competitor or switch to an alternate role if they don't like the way their boss is running things.
+However, this type of leadership is no longer effective in today's business world, where competition is fierce, and employees are more knowledgeable, transferrable, and experienced.
+Employees can quickly work for a competitor or switch to an alternate role if they don't like how their boss runs things.

-And as we know from a Gallup study up to 50% of people leave their job because of there boss.
+And as we know from a Gallup study, up to 50% of people leave their job because of their boss.

-Simply put there is no longer any room for dictators at the helm of a growing company.
+Simply put, there is no longer room for dictators at the helm of a growing company.

 So what is the new type of leader, and what do employees want?
 And what is it that separates the Leaders from the Dictators?